salesforcecli/plugin-agent/messages/agent.create.spec.md

 # description

-Create an Agent spec, which is a list of job descriptions for the agent.
+Create an Agent spec, which is a list of job titles and descriptions that the agent performs.

+# flags.name.summary

+The name of the agent to create.

-# flags.agent-type.summary
+# flags.type.summary

 The type of agent to create.